Toyota WW engine

-The Toyota WW engine family is a series of 16 valve DOHC inline-4 turbo diesel engines with common rail injection.
+The Toyota WW engine family is a series of 16-valve DOHC inline-4 common rail direct injection turbo diesel engines produced by Toyota from 2011 through 2018.
 These engines are based on the BMW N47, modified for use in Toyota vehicles, starting with the Verso in 2014.
 This involved the development of a number of new components, including engine mounts, a dual-mass flywheel, a new gearbox housing and gearing and a stop/start system to further improve efficiency and reduce emissions.
-The WW engine is offered in 1.6 (112 PS, 270 Nm) and 2.0 liter (143 PS, 320 Nm) versions.
+The WW engine is offered in 1.6-liter (112 PS, 270 Nm) and 2.0-liter (143 PS, 320 Nm) versions.

 1WW

-Also mounted in the F20 BMW 116d EfficientDynamics, F20 114d (95 PS) and the Mini Cooper D and Countryman D series.
+The 1WW is a 1598 cc turbo-diesel engine that produces 112 PS and 199 lbft of torque.
+This engine is derived from the 1.6 L version of the BMW N47.